-17. Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who:

-- is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves
+- 18. Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking or exploitation; - · is at risk of being radicalised or exploited; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; and

-4 Detailed information on early help can be found in Chapter 1 of Working Together to Safeguard Children.
+&lt;sup>4 Detailed information on early help can be found in Chapter 1 of Working Together to Safeguard Children.

-5 More information on statutory assessments is included at paragraph 28.
+&lt;sup>5 More information on statutory assessments is included at paragraph 42.
 Detailed information on statutory assessments can be found in Chapter 1 of Working Together to Safeguard Children.